yovelchen/azureProject/README.md

 4. ss -nlt >> *

 - allow client connections to all databases:
-1. sudo vi /etc/postgresql/14/main/pg_hba.conf >> add line at the end of the file:
-"#Allow client connections to all data bases and users host    all          all            0.0.0.0/0  md5"
+1. sudo vi /etc/postgresql/14/main/pg_hba.conf >> add line at the end of the file: change peer to md5 "#Allow client connections to all data bases and users host    all          all            0.0.0.0/0  md5"